The Harp at an Event

 What kind of music do you play?

-I have a broad repertoire, including classical, contemporary, Latin, pop, Celtic, religious, and more.
+I have a broad repertoire, including classical, contemporary, Latin, pop, Celtic, movie music, and more.
 For weddings I have a book of traditional wedding pieces for those who want that at their ceremonies.
-What I choose to play depends on the event and what my client would prefer (ie. classical only, Celtic only).
+What I choose to play depends on the event and what my client would prefer (ie. classical only, Celtic only, etc).
 If you have a preference on a type of music you want for your event, please let me know and I can curate a playlist that will fit your style!

 What will you wear to an event?

-Typically I wear black when I play for events.
-If you have a dress code, style, theme, or color scheme you would like me to fit into, I will try my best to match.
+If you have a dress code, style, theme, or color scheme you would like me to fit into, I am happy to try and match!
+Otherwise, I will wear all black.

 For more helpful information about hiring an event musician, check out these links!